awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Components.md

 ### Typical cluster configurations<a name="WhatIs.Components.Clusters.TypicalConfigurations"></a>

-A Redis cluster contains 1–250 shards \(in the API, called node groups\), each of which is a partition of your data\.
-Redis \(cluster mode disabled\) always has just one shard\.

 Following are typical cluster configurations\.

 #### Redis clusters<a name="WhatIs.Components.Clusters.TypicalConfigurations.Redis"></a>

-A Redis \(cluster mode enabled\) cluster contains 1–250 shards \(in the API and CLI, called *node groups*\)\.
+Redis \(cluster mode enabled\) clusters can have up to 500 shards, with your data partitioned across the shards\.
+The node or shard limit can be increased to a maximum of 500 per cluster if the Redis engine version is 5\.0\.6 or higher\.
+For example, you can choose to configure a 500 node cluster that ranges between 83 shards \(one primary and 5 replicas per shard\) and 500 shards \(single primary and no replicas\)\.
+Make sure there are enough available IP addresses to accommodate the increase\.
+Common pitfalls include the subnets in the subnet group have too small a CIDR range or the subnets are shared and heavily used by other clusters\.
+For more information, see [Creating a subnet group](SubnetGroups.Creating.md)\.
+For versions below 5\.0\.6, the limit is 250 per cluster\.

+To request a limit increase, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and choose the limit type **Nodes per cluster per instance type**\.

  Redis \(cluster mode disabled\) clusters always contain just one shard \(in the API and CLI, one node group\)\.
 A Redis shard contains one to six nodes\.
 If there is more than one node in a shard, the shard supports replication\.
 In this case, one node is the read/write primary node and the others are read\-only replica nodes\.

 For improved fault tolerance, we recommend having at least two nodes in a Redis cluster and enabling Multi\-AZ\.
 For more information, see [Mitigating Failures](FaultTolerance.md)\.